 Articling Interview Guidelines

-The Vancouver Bar Association (“VBA”) has established guidelines with respect to interviews for both regular and summer articles.
-Firms for which the Law Society Rules 2-31 and 2-42 apply, must abide by those rules (reproduced below for your convenience).
-While firms are not required to abide by the remaining guidelines, the VBA is of the view that adherence to the guidelines set out below by as many firms as possible will streamline the interview process and help to “level the playing field” to the extent reasonably possible.
-Firms agreeing to abide by the guidelines must conduct themselves according to both the letter and spirit of the guidelines.
+The Vancouver Bar Association (“VBA”) has established guidelines with respect to interviews by employers in downtown Vancouver for both regular and summer articling positions.
+For the purposes of these guidelines, “employers” refers to any employer or intended employer of regular and/or summer articling students, and includes law firms, sole practitioners, legal departments of companies or non-profit organizations, government departments or ministries, and legal clinics, but does not include courts.
+Employers for which Law Society Rules 2-58 and 2-70 apply, must abide by those rules (reproduced below for your convenience).
+While employers are not required to abide by the remaining guidelines, the VBA is of the view that adherence to the guidelines set out below by as many employers as possible will streamline the interview process, support students in the recruitment process, and help to “level the playing field” to the extent reasonably possible.
+Employers agreeing to abide by the guidelines must conduct themselves according to both the letter and spirit of the guidelines.

 The VBA Articling Interview Guidelines are as follows: